Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era: Conclusion

 \end{itemize}

 Quantum hardware development with more and more qubits will enable execution of multiple quantum programs simultaneously and possibly a linchpin for quantum algorithms requiring parallel sub-problem executions.
-Variational Quantum Algorithm is becoming a leading strategy to demonstrate quantum advantages for practical applications.
+The Variational Quantum Algorithm is becoming a leading strategy to demonstrate quantum advantages for practical applications.
 In such algorithms, the preparation of parameterized quantum state and the measurement of expectation value are realized on shallow circuits~\cite{zhang2020shallow}.
-Taking VQE as an example, the Hamiltonian can be decomposed into several Pauli operators and simultaneous measurement by grouping Pauli operators have been proposed in~\cite{gokhale2020optimization,kandala2017hardware,crawford2019efficient} to reduce the overhead of the algorithm.
-Based on our experiment, we have shown that the overhead of VQE can be further improved by executing several sets of Pauli operators at the same time using multi-programming mechanism.
+Taking VQE as an example, the Hamiltonian can be decomposed into several Pauli operators and simultaneous measurement by grouping Pauli operators have been proposed in~\cite{gokhale2020optimization,kandala2017hardware,crawford2021efficient} to reduce the overhead of the algorithm.
+Based on our experiment, we have shown that the overhead of VQE can be further improved by executing several sets of Pauli operators simultaneously using a multi-programming mechanism.
+For future work, we would like to apply our QuMC to other variational quantum algorithms such as VQLS or VQC to prepare states in parallel and reduce the overhead of these algorithms.
+Moreover, in our qubit partition algorithms, we take the crosstalk effects into consideration by characterizing them and adding them to the fidelity score of the partition, which is able to avoid the crosstalk error in a high level.
+There are some other approaches of eliminating the crosstalk error, for example inserting barriers between simultaneous \texttt{CNOTs} to avoid crosstalk in a gate-level~\cite{murali2020software}.
+However, it has some challenges of trading-off between crosstalk and decoherence.
+More interesting tricks for crosstalk mitigation need to be targeted for simultaneous executions.